- Stand Up Forklift Transport Services

 - Note down any damage your forklift has sustained.
 Take pictures of the interior and exterior before the shipment to document the state.

-- All necessary documentation should be on hand.
+- All necessary documentation should be on hand before forklift transportation.

 Let Us Handle Your Stand-Up Forklifts Shipping

 We think of ourselves as the best on the market when it comes to shipping stand-up forklifts.
+We have experienced forklift movers that will handle your heavy-duty equipment with care during the loading and transportation process.
 To find out more about our shipping services, give us a call at 1-888-230-6512 or contact us online.

 Frequently Asked Questions

 Getting a proper estimate with a quote is possible because there needs to be more information.
 The distance is the defining factor.

 The average cost is also calculated based on market fuel prices so that it can be as low as $1 per mile or as high as $5 per mile.
 The fuel also factors into the final cost.

 If the driver has to cover more challenging roads or cross traffic-heavy cities when transporting forklifts, it's natural that the truck will use more fuel.
 Of course, the entire cost doesn't fall on the customer, but it heavily affects the final price, especially if it's a farther away shipment.

 Usually, if you're transporting a stand-up forklift on its own, a smaller flatbed trailer is enough to accommodate it as long as the company has skilled loaders.